CoqHott/univalent_parametricity/readme.md

 * UR.v contains the definition of the univalent logical relation using type classes.

 * FP.v contains the proof that constructors of Coq enjoy the fundamental property of the univalent logical relation.

-As mentioned above, keeping these two admits is a design choice to make the main distribution independent from hoqc.

 * Examples.v presents examples, most of them are also in the paper.